Covid & Flu Vaccination Information

 - Patients with immunosuppression due to disease or treatment

 What are the risks?

-We follow social distancing protocols when vaccinating so you will be brought into the surgery and straight into the vaccination room.
+We try to follow all social distancing protocols when vaccinating so you will be brought into the surgery and straight into the vaccination room.
 After a brief discussion you will have your vaccine.
-You will then be asked to wait in our waiting room for 15 minutes in case of any unexpected reaction.
-Patients with a history of anaphylaxis will be observed for 30 minutes.
+You will then be asked to wait in the vicinity for 15 minutes in case of any unexpected reaction.
+Patients with a history of anaphylaxis will be observed for a longer period.